byrtman/MiningCalculator/README.md

 1. Prevent adding empty chunks
 1. Change chunk Id at right time, so each allocation list is accurate to each chunk
 1. Add total value of chunk to chunk define screen.
+1. Start with initial default value of 100% Inert.
 1. Reduce the remaining allocation percentages in the picker after an allocation is set
 1. Remove a set ore from the picker to prevent dupes.
 1. Hook up the reset runs menu button to clear the data for the app.